DiseaseTranscriptomicsLab/StressGranules/Datasets/README.md

 # Datasets

 This folder contains code necessary to run the analyses I performed on each dataset.
+I always provide both an R markdown file, as well as an html file of the analyses.

 ## Repository Structure